-1.2 PRINCIPLES OF LIBERAL DEMOCRACY
+1.1 AN INTRODUCTION TO THE PRINCIPLES OF LIBERAL DEMOCRACY

-The principles of a liberal democracy.
+An introduction to the principles of a liberal democracy.

-- Legitimate Authority - o free, frequent and fair elections.
+- Legitimate Authority - illustrative examples: free, frequent and fair elections.
 A competitive and open political process by which political office holders are selected.
 Government authority is mandated by popular vote, universal suffrage.
-The concept of social contract. - Separation of Powers - o separation of Legislative, Executive and Judicial branches of government, a suspicion of concentrated forms of power is reflected in the separation of powers.
+The concept of social contract. - Separation of Powers - illustrative examples: separation of Legislative, Executive and Judicial branches of government, a suspicion of concentrated forms of power is reflected in the separation of powers.
 Concept of 'checks and balances.'
-The judiciary is independent of government interference and control. - Rule of Law (Constitutionalism) - political and legislative power is limited and prescribed by a constitution which entrenches separation of powers.
+The judiciary is independent of government interference and control. - Rule of Law (Constitutionalism) - illustrative examples: political and legislative power is limited and prescribed by a constitution which entrenches separation of powers.
 Restraints on power are documented, accepted and mechanisms for legal and political dispute resolution are transparent and applied equally to all.
-Government authority is exercised by written, publicly disclosed laws adopted, enforced and subject to reform in accordance with established, predictable and transparent procedure. - Human Rights - the state is responsible for the adherence to and protection of the rights, privileges and immunities of individuals which are both civil and political in nature and which exist independent of any particular form of government or the state. - Procedural Fairness - o individuals are treated equally and fairly in the resolution of disputes, with equitable access to judicial resources in the resolution of such disputes.
-There is predictability and accepted, transparent and institutionalised process in the manner in which individuals are held accountable for their actions. - Pluralism - o recognition and both formal and informal affirmation of diversity within a state.
+Government authority is exercised by written, publicly disclosed laws adopted, enforced and subject to reform in accordance with established, predictable and transparent procedure. - Human Rights - illustrative examples: the state is responsible for the adherence to and protection of the rights, privileges and immunities of individuals which are both civil and political in nature and which exist independent of any particular form of government or the state. - Procedural Fairness - illustrative examples: individuals are treated equally and fairly in the resolution of disputes, with equitable access to judicial resources in the resolution of such disputes.
+There is predictability and accepted, transparent and institutionalised process in the manner in which individuals are held accountable for their actions. - Pluralism - illustrative examples: recognition and both formal and informal affirmation of diversity within a state.
 Diversity in lifestyles, affiliations, associations, religious, political and personal beliefs are formally recognised and protected by the state.
 Institutional protection of civil liberties and civil society.

-1.3 AUSTRALIA'S WESTMINSTER PARLIAMENTARY SYSTEM OF GOVERNMENT
+1.2 AUSTRALIA'S WESTMINSTER PARLIAMENTARY SYSTEM OF GOVERNMENT

-- the main features of the Westminster system adopted by Australia: - o Constitutional Monarchy - o constitutional conventions including the head of Government, the Prime Minister, who leads a Cabinet which is responsible to the lower House - o Separation of Powers and Rule of Law in Australia - o representative and responsible government - o bicameral parliament, with the Senate being the 'States House' and a 'House of Review' - o the influence of the party system on Australia's Westminster parliamentary system of government.
+- the main features of the Westminster system adopted by Australia: - Constitutional Monarchy - constitutional conventions including the head of Government, the Prime Minister, who leads a Cabinet which is responsible to the lower House - Separation of Powers and Rule of Law in Australia - representative and responsible government - bicameral parliament, with the House of Representatives being the 'Peoples House' and the Senate being the 'States House' and a 'House of Review'.